County-Wide Agriculture and Farmland Protection Plan

-- an analysis of the following factors concerning any areas and lands proposed to be protected:
+- Analysis of the following factors concerning any areas and lands proposed to be protected:

-- level of conversion pressure on the lands or areas proposed to be protected; and
+- Level of conversion pressure on the lands or areas proposed to be protected

 Cayuga County's new agriculture and farmland protection plan will include a lot more than just the basic requirements.
 Agriculture is a major economic sector in Cayuga County, so it is important that the new plan focus heavily on addressing the needs and challenges of our agricultural enterprises.
 Additionally, the plan will include a "farm-friendly audit" of local regulations and work with each town to identify possible improvements.
 The public will have many opportunities to contribute meaningfully to the plan through focus groups and public meetings that will be held throughout the county.